gigumay/How-to-Minimize-the-Annotation-Cost-of-Aerial-Wildlife-Censuses/README.md

 # How-to-Minimize-the-Annotation-Cost-of-Aerial-Wildlife-Censuses
 GitHub repo for the paper "How to Minimize the Annotation  Cost of Aerial Wildlife Censuses".
 In our paper we compare three deep learning architectures (one localization model, HerdNet, and two object detection models, YOLO and POLO) with respect to their ability of detecting animals from aerial imagery.
-Our experiments are conducted on four diverse datasets containing various animal species, environments, degrees of animal density, camera angles, and taken at different altitudes (cf. pictures below).
+Our experiments are conducted on four diverse datasets containing various animal species, environments, degrees of animal density, camera angles, and taken at different altitudes (cf. pictures below; abbreviations can be found in the paper).
 We look at the effect of label complexity (i.e., hand-crafted bounding boxes vs. auto-generaterd pseudo-boxes vs. point labels) on detection accuracy and counting performance.
 We find:
 - Wildlife counting accuracy is largely maintained at reduced label complexity
 - Counting accuracy is robust towards variations in the size of pseudo box labels
 - Current detection models perform better on oblique images than previous architectures